Good day to you, Friend!

 Max $20/family

-Saturday: Open to everyone, $4/person for homeschool groups, no preregistration required.
+Saturday: $4/person for homeschool groups, no preregistration required.

 We require each family to fill out a Liability Waiver.
 Save time, and print at home.
 Print each guest’s name, and have each adult sign.
 Children under 18 are not required to sign, so long as a parent or guardian has signed.